-Back in December, KREM 2 looked at the research being done through WSU’s Simulated Hazardous Operational Tasks Laboratory.
+Back in December, KREM 2 looked at the research from WSU’s Simulated Hazardous Operational Tasks Laboratory.
 The training simulator referred to as the Counter Bias Training Simulation or CBT Sim is designed to test officers' bias in judgment and behavior on the job.
 Assistant Research Professors Lois James and Stephen James have combined real-life video scenarios modeled after evidence and research from actual police-involved shootings.

-Spokane police and a few departments in Oregon have tried the simulation, but now researchers said they wanted to take on larger departments, so they are working with Cleveland Police in Ohio.
+Spokane police and a few departments in Oregon have tried the simulation, but now researchers said they wanted to take on larger departments.
+They recently partnered with the Cleveland Police Department in Ohio.
 James said they are looking for some concrete data on whether this type of training simulation will affect an officer’s behavior and decision-making.

 "There really hasn't been any connection between training and behavior change on the street,” James said.